mind-inria/hidimstat/doc/index.rst

   desparsified multi-task Lasso.
 In Proceedings of the 34th Conference on Neural Information Processing Systems (NeurIPS 2020), Vancouver, Canada.

+Single/Group statistically validated importance using conditional permutations:

+* Chamma, A., Thirion, B., & Engemann, D. (2024). **Variable importance in high-dimensional settings requires grouping**.
+In Proceedings of the 38th Conference of the Association for the Advancement of Artificial Intelligence(AAAI 2024), Vancouver, Canada.

+* Chamma, A., Engemann, D., & Thirion, B. (2023). **Statistically Valid Variable Importance Assessment through Conditional Permutations**.
+In Proceedings of the 37th Conference on Neural Information Processing Systems (NeurIPS 2023), New Orleans, USA.

 If you use our packages, we would appreciate citations to the relevant aforementioned papers.